 It is very common for students pursuing careers in media to complete multiple internships before or shortly after graduating.
 The Media School website offers some helpful resources for thinking ahead to this very important form of preparation for your professional life:

-- Get some advice from IU Bloomington students who have completed internships in media fields.
+- Get advice from IU Bloomington students who have completed internships in media fields.

 - View lists of internships with specific organizations recently held by IU Bloomington students in many areas of media.